saarman/usu-biol4750/README.md

 A place for students to go to look at records from live coding examples and notes.

 # Example Lab Portfolios
+- This is Where Norah will save notes from live coding examples in class, and serves as an example of the portfolio entry you will turn in for all/nothing credit in Canvas.
+ - "Save As..." to create a copy of this file with your name/initials, and then fill in the gaps to keep track of your coding, thoughts, and learning.

 ## Lab 1: Review of R Skills 9/3/2024
  - lab01-NPS-example.md